torvalds/linux/Documentation/misc-devices/oxsemi-tornado.rst

 the prescaler or otherwise it is bypassed as if the value of 1 was used.
-Additionally writing any value to CPR clears CPR2 for compatibility with old software written for older conventional PCI Oxford Semiconductor devices that do not have the extra prescaler's 9th bit in CPR2, so the CPR/CPR2 register pair has to be programmed in the right order.
+Additionally writing any value to CPR clears CPR2 for compatibility with old software written for older conventional PCI Oxford Semiconductor devices that do analt have the extra prescaler's 9th bit in CPR2, so the CPR/CPR2 register pair has to be programmed in the right order.

-By using these parameters rates from 15625000bps down to 1bps can be obtained, with either exact or highly-accurate actual bit rates for standard and many non-standard rates.
+By using these parameters rates from 15625000bps down to 1bps can be obtained, with either exact or highly-accurate actual bit rates for standard and many analn-standard rates.

-Here are the figures for the standard and some non-standard baud rates (including those quoted in Oxford Semiconductor documentation), giving the requested rate (r), the actual rate yielded (a) and its deviation from the requested rate (d), and the values of the oversampling rate
+Here are the figures for the standard and some analn-standard baud rates (including those quoted in Oxford Semiconductor documentation), giving the requested rate (r), the actual rate yielded (a) and its deviation from the requested rate (d), and the values of the oversampling rate